Isac-E-Perez/Basic-Django/README.md

        $ pip --version

-5. Use `pip` to install Pipenv:
+5. Use `pip` to install pipenv: (The version I am using is `pipenv 2021.11.5.post0)

-       $ pip install --user pipenv
+       $ sudo pip install pipenv

 6. As well as install virtualenv. virtualenv is a tool to create isolated Python environments. virtualenv creates a folder which contains all the necessary executables to use the packages that a Python project would need.

        $ sudo pip install virtualenv

-7. Ensure installation by checking the version.
-The version I am using is `virtualenv 20.10.0`.
+7. Ensure installation by checking the version: (The version I am using is `virtualenv 20.10.0`)

        $ virtualenv --version